Devise or refine your picture book manuscripts with this handy toolkit

 First-time picture book writers

-Writers considering self-publishing
+Writers considering self-publishing or submissions to self-publishing

 Anyone who wants to improve their manuscript before investing in editing